kcherianthomas/Backdoor-Detector-For-Deep-Neural-Network/Readme.txt

+Backdoor-detector-for-Deep-Neural-Network:

-Steps to Run the HACK_ML script
+Steps to Run the HACK_ML script:

 Note: Follow the same process for all badnets from B1, B2....Bn